FreeCollageImageFree collage maker

 What formats can I download, and can I print the result?

-Export as PNG, JPG or WebP at full resolution.
-PNG keeps edges and text sharp and is best for printing, while JPG and WebP are smaller for sharing.
-There is no watermark and no quality loss.
+Export as PNG, JPG or WebP at the canvas size you select.
+PNG keeps edges and text sharp, while JPG and WebP usually create smaller files for sharing.
+Downloads have no watermark.

 Does it work on my phone?